zanshin/blog/content/uses.md

 I have two acoustic and one electric cello.

 [Jay Haide model](http://www.jayhaide.com/Cello/Statue-Model-Cello "Statue Model Cello").
-My current cello is a wonderful Jay Haide model that I purchased new in 2021.
+My current cello is a wonderful Jay Haide 4/4 Statue Euro Ruggeri model that I purchased new in 2021.
 It has a rich, deep voice, and tremendous power.
 I'm still learning all the nuances to its character.